microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine-tasks.md

 instance run for a bit then it randomly kills it by using the `TerminateAsync` method, then it starts a new `CoffeeMachine`.
 The new `CoffeeMachine` instance needs to figure out the state of the sensors such that when a `MakeCoffeeEvent` arrives, it doesn't do something silly that breaks the machine.
-The `MockSensors` class is not killed so that it acts as a persist store for sensor state across all instances of the `CoffeeMachine`.
+The `MockSensors` class is not killed so that it acts as a persistent store for sensor state across all instances of the `CoffeeMachine`.

 Some safety `Asserts` are placed in the code that verify certain important things, including: